gohilnihar07/Samsungpdtraining/README.md

 - Categories: IP cores come in two primary categories - "Hard IP Cores" with fixed physical implementations and "Soft IP Cores" that offer customization opportunities during physical design phases.<br>
 - Applications: IP cores are integral to creating field programmable gate arrays (FPGAs) and application-specific integrated circuits (ASICs), enhancing design efficiency and flexibility.<br>

 In summary, the integration of analog and digital signals in mixed-signal design leverages the strengths of both domains.
-It involves critical components like ADCs and DACs to bridge the gap between analog and digital systems, while the utilization of essential file formats and IP cores ensures efficient design processes and reuse opportunities.
+It involves critical components like ADCs and DACs to bridge the gap between analog and digital systems, while the utilization of essential file formats and IP cores ensures efficient design processes and reuse opportunities.<br><br>
 </details>